-One key area where our data shines is in safety.
+One key area where our truck data shines is in safety.
 Hard braking is often used to measure driver safety on the road, but many different kinds of road conditions may be responsible for causing high incidents of this behavior.
 For example, both of the following roads have very high rates of hard brakes, but which one would be considered more dangerous?

 By using data to understand the context in which they occur, Motive can tell that a hard brake (especially at high speeds often observed) around a tight highway on-ramp is much riskier than one approaching a four-way intersection (where speeds are often low).

 Here’s why this is important: if your safety rating is purely based on hard brakes, it’ll confuse dangerous driving with driving in routine traffic – thus unfairly assessing some drivers while potentially missing risky maneuvering of others that could have a negative impact on your fleet risk management programs.